Privacy Policy

 Cookies Summary

 🤝 Purpose: depends on the respective cookie.
-You can find more details below or from the manufacturer of the software that sets the cookie.
+More details can be found below or from the software manufacturer that sets the cookie.

-📓 Processed data: Depends on the cookie used.
-You can find more details below or from the manufacturer of the software that sets the cookie.
+📓 Processed data: Depends on the respective cookie used.
+More details can be found below or from the software manufacturer that sets the cookie.

 Our website uses HTTP cookies to store user-specific data.

-Whenever you surf the Internet, you use a browser.
-Common browsers include Chrome, Safari, Firefox, Internet Explorer, and Microsoft Edge.
+Whenever you surf the internet, you use a browser.
+Well-known browsers include Chrome, Safari, Firefox, Internet Explorer, and Microsoft Edge.
 Most websites store small text files in your browser.
 These files are called cookies.

-One thing cannot be denied: Cookies are really useful little helpers.
+One thing cannot be denied: cookies are really useful little helpers.
 Almost all websites use cookies.
-More precisely, they are HTTP cookies, as there are also other cookies for other areas of application.
+More specifically, they are HTTP cookies, as there are also other cookies for other areas of application.
 HTTP cookies are small files that are stored on your computer by our website.
-These cookie files are automatically placed in the cookie folder, quasi the “brain” of your browser.
+These cookie files are automatically placed in the cookie folder, effectively the “brain” of your browser.
 A cookie consists of a name and a value.
-When defining a cookie, one or more attributes must be specified.
+When defining a cookie, one or more attributes must also be specified.

-Cookies store certain user data about you, such as language or personal page settings.
-When you return to our site, your browser sends the “user-related” information back to our site.
+Cookies store certain user data from you, such as language or personal page settings.
+When you visit our site again, your browser transmits the “user-related” information back to our site.
 Thanks to the cookies, our website knows who you are and offers you the settings you are used to.
-In some browsers, each cookie has its own file, in others, such as Firefox, all cookies are stored in a single file.
+In some browsers, each cookie has its own file; in others, such as Firefox, all cookies are stored in a single file.

 There are both first-party cookies and third-party cookies.
-First-party cookies are created directly by our site, third-party cookies are created by partner websites (e.g. Google Analytics).
-Each cookie is to be evaluated individually, as each cookie stores different data.
+First-party cookies are created directly by our site; third-party cookies are created by partner websites (e.g., Google Analytics).
+Each cookie must be evaluated individually, as each cookie stores different data.
 The expiration time of a cookie also varies from a few minutes to a few years.
-Cookies are not software programs and do not contain viruses, trojans, or other “malware”.
+Cookies are not software programs and do not contain viruses, Trojans, or other “malware.”
 Cookies also cannot access information on your PC.

 Name: _ga